United States Antarctic Program: Power/water/wastewater

 Each station uses diesel fuel to generate electricity.
-At McMurdo Station, wind turbines installed by Antarctic New Zealand in 2010 supply about a third of the station's electricity in a cooperative agreement with ANZ.
+At McMurdo Station, wind turbines installed by Antarctica New Zealand in 2010 supply about a third of the station's electricity in a cooperative agreement with ANZ.
 Field camps have been increasingly using solar power, taking advantage of the 24 hours of daylight during the Antarctic summer.

 Reverse osmosis is used to desalinate sea water for drinking at McMurdo and Palmer stations.
 Potable water at Amundsen-Scott South Pole Station, which sits atop an ice sheet nearly three kilometers (two miles) thick, is produced by melting ice.

-Wastewater is treated by the base wastewater plant using the activated sludge process.The effluent is sterilized using ultra violet light and discharged back into McMurdo Sound.
+Wastewater is treated by the base wastewater plant using the activated sludge process.
+The effluent is sterilized using ultra violet light and discharged back into McMurdo Sound.
 Waste sludge is dried by being processed with a belt filter press and then boxed up for shipment back to the United States for incineration.